 - To make the crumble topping, mix brown sugar with butter in a bowl until creamy and smooth.
 Mix in oats and 2 tablespoons flour, using a fork, into sugar-butter mixture until topping is crumbly.

 - Pour the batter into the prepared muffin tins until about 2/3 full.
 Sprinkle each muffin with crumble topping.

-- Bake in the preheated oven until a toothpick inserted in the center of a muffin comes out clean, about 15 minutes.
+- Bake in the preheated oven until a toothpick inserted in the center of a muffin comes out clean, 15-20 minutes.
 To check for doneness, insert a tooth pick and if it comes out clean then muffins are done.

 Freezer Meal Instructions: To Freeze: Bake muffins as directed in recipe.
 Let cool completely.
 Then put in freezer safe bag or container and store for up to 3 months.
 To Prepare: Thaw muffins overnight in the refrigerator or warm in the microwave.

 Want more pumpkin recipes?

 With YEARS worth of content and recipes on Thriving Home, it can be easy to forget about some amazing pumpkin recipes that we have shared over the years.
 Here are our Top 10 Pumpkin Recipes that you simply must try!